kaji-m/adr-runbooks/_runbooks/SQL Injection RunBook.md

 ## Ineffective

-"Ineffective" means Contrast detected an input coming into an application that looked like command injection, but did not confirm the input performed a command injection during execution.
+"Ineffective" means Contrast detected an input coming into an application that looked like SQL injection, but did not confirm that the input was used in a SQL query and modified the meaning of that query..
 This is called a “Probe” within the Contrast UI.
-This event is an unsuccessful attempt at an exploit.
-They can indicate an attack fuzzing and looking for vulnerabilities.
+This event is a real attack attempt to exploit your application, but it was ineffective.
+Probes can indicate an attacker scanning or exploring for vulnerabilities.

 - Does the probe event appear to be caused by legitimate traffic and numerous similar probe events are being generated, an [exclusion](https://docs.contrastsecurity.com/en/application-exclusions.html) can be configured to clean up Contrast data.
 - Is the probe originating from a specific ip[s] that is a real external IP address (not internal load balancer or network device) and not the public IP address for a large company network?
 Consider…